 For most Search Ads 360 users the migration path will be seamless, but some Search Ads 360 users will need to make changes to their existing URLs before they migrate.

 Review this guide to learn about the upcoming migration process and what you should do to prepare for the migration:

 - What are upgraded URLs?

 - Which Search Ads 360 users need to make changes to their URLs before migrating

 After the account is migrated to Upgraded URLs, you should also manually migrate your inventory keyword campaigns to upgraded inventory management.

 What are Upgraded URLs?

-Today, items such as keywords, ads, and sitelinks specify a destination URL in Bing Ads.
+Today, items such as keywords, ads, and sitelinks specify a destination URL in Microsoft Advertising.
 The destination URL can refer to a page on the advertiser's site or to a third-party redirect service for additional tracking (such as the Search Ads 360 clickserver URL).
 The destination URL can also contain URL or custom parameters that pass tracking data to the advertiser's site.

 Upgraded URLs split the destination URL into two new fields: